 Global Arena’s 16-hour Interpreter Training Program

 Looking for a place to start, meet like-minded individuals, and build your interpreting network through discussion and activities?
 Global Arena’s 16-hour interpreting program covers medical, school, business, and legal interpreting.
 We offer a foundation for new interpreters just starting in the industry.
 Experienced interpreters also benefit from brushing up on their skills and industry knowledge.
 The course takes place over zoom, on four consecutive days, from 8:30 am- 12:30 PM EST. Participants receive a welcome packet with reference materials, including glossaries and activity pages.
 You’ll also receive a certificate of completion upon passing exam score: useful for interpreting applications and resume-building.
-Click here to sign up or learn more:
+Visit our Interpreting program page to sign up or learn more: